Case Details

 The Miraculous Recovery

 Seizing the opportunity to exploit Judge Keberlein’s new MSA “reconstruction” order, Adam underwent a miraculous recovery of memory.
 After months of maintaining—both in and out of court—that he could not recall the terms of our final, intended MSA and that its recreation was impossible, he filed submissions on December 27 and 29, 2022, claiming a detailed recollection of the lost document’s contents.
-This sudden clarity appeared only when Judge Keberlein signaled a willingness to bypass strict statutory divorce requirements in favor of a “credibility contest.”
+This sudden clarity was purely situational, appearing only when Judge Keberlein signaled a willingness to bypass strict statutory divorce requirements in favor of a “credibility contest.”

 On December 31, 2022, Attorney Vesely filed a 21-page submission in compliance with Judge Keberlein’s December 20, 2022, order.
 This filing reaffirmed the established reality: Neither Adam nor I could recall the specific terms of the lost MSA.
-It further detailed Adam’s documented pattern of obstruction, highlighting his self-serving and contradictory proposals for asset allocations—proposals that were inconsistent in substance but consistently skewed in his favor.
-The submission also addressed Adam’s opportunistic focus on the “missing pages” of our nullified original MSA and underscored the severe power imbalance and financial and custodial incentive for his MSA obstruction; with near-exclusive control over our marital assets and child, he actively leveraged the State’s administrative failures to cement predatory advantages.
+The submission meticulously detailed Adam’s documented pattern of obstruction, highlighting his self-serving, contradictory proposals for asset allocations—proposals that were inconsistent in substance but consistently skewed in his favor.

 The Set Trap